 - Neutralization gun to suppress sample charging

 PVE300 Spectral Responsivity/Quantum Efficiency Analyzer, Bentham Instruments

 Quantum efficiency (QE) is the measurement of a device’s electrical response to light.
 Since the energy of a photon depends on its wavelength, QE is often measured over a range of wavelengths to characterize a device’s efficiency at each photon energy.

-This equipment determines variations of sample weight in relation to temperature in a controlled atmosphere; the corresponding analysis identifies degradation temperatures, absorbed moisture content, the level of inorganic and organic components, and solvent residues.
+This equipment determines changes in weight in relation to temperature in a controlled atmosphere; this analysis identifies characteristics of materials to determine degradation temperatures, absorbed moisture content, the level of inorganic and organic components, and solvent residues.